 Keeping it Fresh:

 - Be ready with proper storage containers for your coffee.

-- Keep your stored coffee away from oxygen, heat, and moisture.*Grind only the amount you need for your brew.
+- Keep your stored coffee away from oxygen, heat, and moisture.

 - Brew only what you can consume for the next hour.